Official US Government Icon

 Partnership with Philanthropy

-In a number of areas—including climate, workforce development and labor, economic opportunity, access, equity, and mobility—we know that DOT programs will be more effective if they provide robust opportunities for engagement with a diverse set of community voices as well as those leading in these areas working in the private, nonprofit, public, and philanthropic sectors.
+In a number of areas—including resilience, workforce development and labor, economic opportunity, and mobility—we know that DOT programs will be more effective if they provide robust opportunities for engagement with a diverse set of community voices as well as those leading in these areas working in the private, nonprofit, public, and philanthropic sectors.

 A line of people in bright sunlight with their arms interlinked, conveying unity and teamwork.